 You can amend your clay or sandy soil with organic matter like compost to give it the characteristics of loam.
 Raised beds is another good idea.
 Just beware that raised beds dry out more quickly than ground-level soil.
-They will need to be watered more often.
+They will need to be watered longer or more often.

 How Much Should You Water Your Garden Every Week?